cafrean/Otaku-Streamers-for-Kodi/README.md

 1. Navigate to "System" -> "Add-ons".
 2. Select "Install from zip file".
 3. Navigate to where you put your zip file.
-4. Select it an press OK.
+4. Select it and press OK.

 ## Disclaimer